Which Rewards Programs Let You Pool Points and Miles With Others for Free? Which Rewards Programs Let You Pool Points and Miles With Others for Free?

 Final Thoughts

-The ability to combine points and miles into a single account for family members to use is a big benefit of any rewards program, and the best programs are those that let you pool points for free.
+Being able to points and miles into a single account for friends and family to use is a big benefit of any rewards program.
+The best programs are those that let you pool points for free.

-Some of the best options include British Airways, Hilton Honors, and World of Hyatt.
-Restrictions about who you can share with, such as those found with JAL and Korean, reduce the value of their pooling options.
+Some of the best options include Hilton, Marriott, British Airways, JetBlue, World of Hyatt, and United.
+Restrictions about who you can share with — such as those found with Asiana, JAL, and Korean — reduce the value of their pooling options.

 If you have any questions about any of the programs or policies mentioned, please reach out in the comments.
 Likewise, if we’ve missed any programs that offer convenient (and low-cost) transfers and family pooling opportunities, please get in touch, and we’ll update the post accordingly.